Portraits of Alternative Thinking + Lighting (OREGON!)

 Monday is check in/ meet and greet, preview of the week and a welcome dinner.
 Show up around 3pm.

 Tuesday is the heart and gut day.
-With our belief that the camera gets in the way of the photographer and the photographer gets in the way of the artist, you will set aside your camera to discover your unique purpose for pushing the shutter button.
+With my belief that the camera gets in the way of the photographer and the photographer gets in the way of the artist, you will set aside your camera to discover your unique purpose for pushing the shutter button.

 Wednesday is head heart and gut day!
 Up early clickin’ to get the good light.
 Afternoon reset/ breakout sessions, followed by evening light goodness.
 These days will be filled with the goodness of Tuesday’s heart explorations and you WILL see a difference in the work you create.